 Lenten Mnemonics: Keeping our Focus in Lent

-It is a late start this year, but Lent will finally begin on March 5.
-It is less than one week away.
-I have feelings of both dread and anticipation for this season: "The spirit is willing, but the flesh is weak."
+Lent is beginning soon.
+I have feelings of both dread and anticipation for this season: “The spirit is willing, but the flesh is weak.”

 My first thoughts when I think of this liturgical season:

 Of course that is just a shallow and whining view of Lent, and a reflection of my weakness.
 Lent is not just about “giving up” something, but that is the common phrase used among Catholics, “What are you giving up for Lent?”
 It’s similar to the question posed to every child before Christmas, “What do you want Santa Claus to bring?”
 That question doesn’t reflect the true meaning of Christmas just as much as “giving up” doesn’t capture the heart of Lent.

 But how to unpack the true meaning of Lent?
 We have all the guidelines we need in the Liturgy of Ash Wednesday: